How Did Phishing Start?

 She mentioned, “They were very professional, and because they knew my name and were addressing me with my name, I didn’t suspect them.”

-“They called me on the landline number given to the bank for communication purpose.
+“They called me on the landline number given to the bank for communication purposes.
 Also, they used all the banking language,” she added.

 Emma had transferred £100,000 into the account communicated to her – Out of which, only a fraction was traced and returned to her.